okx/proof-of-reserves-v2/docs/technical_spec.md

-# technical specs
+# Technical Specs

-the goal of the project is to prove that the total equity & debt of an exchange is correct and verifiable.
-We achive this by constructing a global merkle sum tree (GMST) and generates ZK proof that the construction is correctly constructed. the root of the GMST will represent a commitment of the CEX's total equity & debt.
-We provide individual user a merkle inclusion proof that its asset is part of the committed total asset of exchange.
+The goal of this project is to prove that the total equity & debt of a Centralize Exchange (CEX) is correct and verifiable.
+We achieve this by constructing a Global Merkle Sum Tree (GMST) and generating a Zero-knowledge (ZK) proof of the construction of this tree.
+The root of the GMST represents a commitment of the CEX's total equity & debt.
+We also provide every individual user with a Merkle inclusion proof that its assets are part of the committed total assets of the CEX.

 ## GMST